-This Safety Statement, together with the arrangements for its implementation, will be available for the benefit of all staff of The CCD, Service Providers, sub-contractors, delegates, guests and visitors to The CCD.
+The Safety Statement, together with the arrangements for its implementation, will be available for the benefit of all staff of The CCD, Service Providers, sub-contractors, delegates, guests and visitors to The CCD.

 At The CCD we are committed to long-term sustainability.
-We consistently strive towards on-going improvement in our business practices with a view to leading environmental best practice across our industry.
+We consistently strive towards on-going continous improvement in our business practices with a view to leading environmental best practice across our industry.
 From the energy we use, right through to our recycling procedures, we have taken a vested interest in being a green venue throughout and specialise in hosting sustainable events.

 We comply with all applicable legal and other requirements which relate to environmental aspects, and we are committed to preventing pollution and reducing any negative impact of our operations on the environment.